marsbar-toolbox/marsbar/marsbar/doc/source/tutorial/define.rst

 Refining the ROI
 ----------------

 Now we have reviewed the ROI, we see that the cluster does include visual cortex, but there also seems to be some connected activation lateral and inferior to the primary visual cortex.
-The cross-hairs in figure are between the voxels which seem to be in primary visual cortex and the more lateral voxels.
+The cross-hairs in the figure are at something like the border between primary visual cortex and more lateral voxels.
 Ideally we would like to restrict the ROI to voxels in the primary visual cortex.

 We can do this by defining a box ROI that covers the area we are interested in, and combining this with the activation cluster.